Colby Chandler (All My Children): Development

 The writers' plans to capitalize on the chemistry between the two characters is abandoned as Moncrief's Colby does not share the same chemistry with Smith's Frankie.
 In the summer of 2008, Colby and her friends mistakenly believe that they are behind the death of Richie Novak (Billy Miller).
 Colby turns to alcohol prompting her brother, JR Chandler (Jacob Young) to point out that she may have a problem like many others in their family.
 However, the storyline fails to progress any further.
 When Natalie Hall stepped into the role, Hall said she believed that the writers wanted Colby to be more like her mother.
 Colby is meant to be "a person who is sweet, who is kind, and who will fight for what she wants."
 Colby is far from "weak" and according to Hall, "very complex."
 With Hall's debut, Colby becomes very manipulative.
 However, Hall stated that Colby would start to show a sweeter side when she starts to grow closer to bad boy, Damon Miller (Finn Wittrock).
 The character of Damon is the illegitimate son of Liza's high school boyfriend, Tad Martin (Michael E. Knight).
 In 2013, a press release described Newton's Colby as Adam's "spoiled and entitled."
 Jillian Bowe wondered if Newton's Colby would cause problems for Rob Wilson's Pete Cortlandt and his new love Celia Fitzgerald (Jordan Lane Price) due to Pete's past crush on Colby.

 Storylines

 1999–2004

 Colby was born to Liza Colby, who had decided to have a child via artificial insemination.
-Liza chose Dr. Jake Martin to be the sperm donor/father of her child; however, Liza's ex-husband, Adam Chandler, was jealous of this arrangement and secretly purchased the sperm bank and substituted his own sperm donation for Jake's, thus making him Colby's biological father.
-At the time of Colby's birth, both Liza and Jake believed that Jake was her father and, thus, the child was originally named "Colby Marian Martin."
-In 2000, when Jake sued for custody of the child, it was revealed that Adam was actually Colby's biological father.
+Liza chose Dr. Jake Martin to be the sperm donor and the father of her child; but Liza's ex-husband, Adam Chandler was jealous of this arrangement and secretly had purchased the sperm bank, and substituted his own sperm donation for Jake's, therefore, making him Colby's biological father.
+At the time of Colby's birth, both Liza and Jake had believed that Jake was her father, therefore, the child was originally named "Colby Marian Martin".
+In 2000, when Jake had sued for custody of the child, it was revealed that Adam was actually Colby's biological father.